MSc Sustainable Engineering: Renewable Energy Systems & the Environment

 What you’ll study

-Studying at least three generic modules will meet the key requirements to attain Chartered Engineer status.
-You'll also take up to five specialist modules.
+You’ll study at least three generic modules and up to five specialist modules.

 Major projects